 Step 2: Place the Waffle Inside and Heat

-Put the waffle in the toaster and heat it for one minute.
+Put the waffles in the toaster and heat it for one minute.
 Then, open it and make sure it is hot enough.
 If not, leave for another 30 seconds.
 As we have said, you have to check the waffle’s condition very often so it doesn’t burn, therefore, you must stay close.

 How to Warm Up Waffles In The Microwave